Welcome to Impact Earth!

-As one of Canada's leading research institutes, the Institute for Earth and Space Exploration at Western University is home to a collection of nearly 300 meteorites and provides a means for our researchers and students to examine and explore planetary materials and processes.
-We invite you to explore learn more about our collection!
+The Department of Earth Sciences at the University of Western Ontario is home to a collection of nearly 300 meteorites and provides a means for researchers and students to examine and explore planetary materials and processes.
+We invite you to explore learn more about the collection available at Western.

 Learn more